ChristianTH-to/Shallow-and-Deep-Natural-Language-Processing/README.md

 Cleaned, prepared and transformed semi-structured data into a dataset.

-Performed exploratory analysis using dimensionality reduction techniques PCA and t-SNE.
+Performed exploratory analysis and engineered features using dimensionality reduction techniques PCA and t-SNE.

 Used multiple frequentist, Bayesian and deep learning classification algorithms to identify unlabeled text weighted by Word2vec and GloVe word embeddings.